 Sir Anthony Mildmay – Apethorpe – East Northamptonshire

-I have been researching, and indeed searching, for notable persons within the Tudor and Stuart Courts for the last nine years.
-This has led me to move from the North of England ( Yorkshire ) to the East Midlands in pursuit of the History that is in such abundance in Middle England.
+For nine years, I have researched and searched for notable persons within the Tudor and Stuart Courts.
+This has led me to move from the North of England ( Yorkshire ) to the East Midlands in pursuit of the abundant history of England.

-One such character would be Sir Anthony Mildmay who I came across on one of my many Campaign Days while working on a by election in Corby back in 2012.
-One particular day saw me focused on an little village by the name of Apethorpe, East Northamptonshire.
-I like to make sure I have local knowledge when Campaigning in order to better converse with people while working.
-It was during my research for this that I discovered local hero that is Sir Anthony.
-Once found I had to learn more so went back to the village and indeed his resting place St Leonards Church where I uncovered more about his life…
+One such character would be Sir Anthony Mildmay, whom I came across on one of my many Campaign days, while working on a by-election in Corby in 2012.
+One particular day, I saw myself focused on a little village named Apethorpe, East Northamptonshire.
+I like to make sure I have local knowledge when Campaigning, in order to better converse with people, while working.
+It was during my research for this, that I discovered the local hero that is Sir Anthony.
+Once found, I had to learn more, as such I went back to the village and his resting place, St Leonards Church, where I uncovered more about his life.

 Sir Anthony was MP for Newton in Lancashire in 1571, then for Wiltshire in 1584 to 1586.
 He further served as the Sheriff of Northamptonshire from 1580 and then again in 1590.
 He was knighted in 1596 and then appointed to the French Court of Henry IV as Ambassador.

 He resided in Apethorpe, a village in East Northamptonshire, in the beautiful Apethorpe Palace.
-He died in on 11th of September 1617.
+He died on 11th of September 1617.
 He and his wife have the most magnificant tomb in the afore mentioned church.
-The photos displayed in my Gallery are of the same and show the importance of certain virtues to be had and as were valued in the Elizabethan Court both for him and his Lady.
+The photos displayed in my Gallery are of the same and show the importance of certain virtues to be had, and as were valued, in the Elizabethan Court – both for him and his Lady.